Brightify/Reactant/docs/parts/staticmap.md

 # StaticMap

 StaticMap is one of Reactant's prebuilt components.
 To integrate it into your project, you need to add `StaticMap` subspec to your `Podfile`.
-To do so, open your `Podfile` in your favorite text editor and add the following line to your application's target:
+To do so, open your `Podfile` in a text editor and add the following line to your application's target:

 ```ruby
 pod 'Reactant/StaticMap'